 In pointing out what follows we shall be saying something that is self-evident, and yet hardly a thought has been given to it and all its implications.
 To speak to one another means: to say something, show something to one another, and to entrust one another mutually to what is shown.
 To speak with one another means: to tell of something jointly, to show to one another what that which is claimed in the speaking says in the speaking, and what it, of itself, brings to light.
 What is unspoken is not merely something that lacks voice, it is what remains unsaid, what is not yet shown, what has not yet reached its appearance.
-That which must remain wholly unspoken is held back in the unsaid, abides in concealment as dictum in the sense of something imparted, something whose speaking does not even require to be sounded.
+That which must remain wholly unspoken is held back in the unsaid, abides in concealment as unshowable, is mystery.
+That which is spoken to us speaks as dictum in the sense of something imparted, something whose speaking does not even require to be sounded.

-dictum in the kense or sometiming impartee, sounceining winose speaking does not even require to be sounded.
 Speaking, qua saying something, belongs to the design of the being of language, the design which is pervaded by all the modes of saying and of what is said, in which everything present or absent announces, grants or refuses itself, shows itself or withdraws.
-This multiorm aying from many different sources is the pervasive element in the design of the being of language.
+This multiform saying from many different sources is the pervasive element in the design of the being of language.
 With regard to the manifold ties of saying, we shall call the being of language in its totality "Saying"-and confess that even so we still have not caught sight of what unifies those ties.

 We have a tendency today to use the word "Saying," like so many other words in our language, mostly in a disparaging sense.
-Saying is accounted a mere sayso, a rumor unsupported and hence untrustworthy.
+Saying is accounted a mere say-so, a rumor unsupported and hence untrustworthy.
 Here "Saying" is not understood in this sense, nor in its natural, essential sense of Saga.
-Is it used perhaps in the sense of Georg Trail's line 'the venerable saying of the blue source'?
+Is it used perhaps in the sense of Georg Trakl's line "the venerable saying of the blue source"?
 In keeping with the most ancient usage of the word we understand saying in terms of showing, pointing out, signaling.
 Jean Paul called the phenomena of nature "the spiritual pointer" or "spiritual index finger."

-The essential being of language is Soying as Showing.
+The essential being of language is Saying as Showing.
 Its showing character is not based on signs of any kind; rather, all signs arise from a showing within whose realm and for whose purposes they can be signs.

 In view of the structure of Saying, however, we may not consider showing as exclusively, or even decisively, the property of human activity.
-Self-showing appearance is the mark erty or numan activity, sensationing appearance is the mark of the presence and absence of everything that is present, of every kind and rank.
-Even when Showing is accomplished by, our human saying, even then this showing, this pointer, is pre-ceded by an indication that it will let itself be shown.
+Self-showing appearance is the mark of the presence and absence of everything that is present, of every kind and rank.
+Even when Showing is accomplished by our human saying, even then this showing, this pointer, is preceded by an indication that it will let itself be shown.